Injustice: Gods Among Us

 These are not the same Jokers.
 Crazy, right?

-Additionally, moves that range from close up wallops to remote gunfire will add to a super meter.
-When full, this can be used to perform a special sequence, which will seamlessly start a cinematic where the character of choice dishes out severe punishment.
-From opening an alternate dimension to trap enemies to just blasting a gargantuan cannon on a person’s face; once more each fighter will have their trope to fall back on.
-This meter can alternatively be used to wager, where both sides bet an amount of their gauge and the victor either deals more damage or receives health in return.
-It can only be applied once per match, so there are no worries of abusing this system.
+From opening an alternate dimension to trap enemies to just blasting a gargantuan cannon on a person’s face, once more, each fighter will have their trope to fall back on.
+This meter can alternatively be used to wager, where both sides bet an amount of their gauge, and the victor either deals more damage or receives health in return.
+It can only be applied once per match, so there are no worries about abusing this system.

 Several mini-games are also peppered throughout the story, where heroes fire upon oncoming enemies or need to dodge their attacks with button prompts.
 These games can also be found outside of the story in different challenge modes.
 For instance, one mode will simply require players to survive a random team of opponents, while more elaborate modes will feature side-scrolling adventures and such little alterations to change the pace.

 Additionally, each battle adds to an experience level that can be used to unlock more costumes and other aesthetic changes to the game.
 Some of these will require a form of currency, but this offers players the choice of just what to unlock.
-Those that would rather receive additional content for their favorite character will certainly appreciate that more than a random assortment.
+Those who would rather receive additional content for their favorite character will certainly appreciate that more than a random assortment.

-Finally, those that want to measure their worth beyond the toughest of artificial intelligence can do so online or locally against a friend.
-Connecting seems to go off rather effortlessly and throws players in a lobby with a neat theater mode that allows for a simple overview and zooms in for a full view when desired.
 Aside from regular and ranked matches, players can also fight for supremacy in King of the Hill, where they can send challenges to steal the crown of the most prized opponent.
 Alternatively, they can test their tenacity in a Survival mode.
 Matches follow themselves up smoothly and with no mentionable latency issues to be found.
 As experience keeps stacking online and players can unlock new things from completing challenges here as well, there are enough incentives to dive into a few brawls over the net.

 Slight cosmetic blemishes aside, Injustice: Gods Among Us brings it and brings it hard.
 With a story mode that is beyond any fighting game of its time and plenty of incentives, any competing titles will have to try hard to do better this year.
-Its stunning atmosphere goes hand in hand with precise controls, impacting moves and a solid online presence.
+Its stunning atmosphere goes hand in hand with precise controls, impacting moves, and a solid online presence.
 Hell, this story is enjoyable just to watch without the interaction.
-Luckily, this is a game though; the gameplay is more than welcome.
+Luckily, this is a game, though; the gameplay is more than welcome.

 Daav Daavpuke